Docs

 Rate limits

-InferAll applies rate limits at two layers: (1) per-tier token allowances enforced by the InferAll gateway, and (2) upstream provider rate limits that are transparently retried against alternate providers via automatic failover.
+InferAll applies rate limits at two layers: (1) per-tier daily request-count caps enforced by the InferAll gateway (separate caps per operation type), and (2) upstream provider rate limits that are transparently retried against alternate providers via automatic failover.

 Response headers